siimonsardi/siimonsardi/README.md

-Hi there to Everyone 👋
+Hi there to Everyone i'm a student who wanna increase his abilities and skills

 Welcome to my GitHub profile!
 I'm Simon Sardi, a passionate software developer and technology enthusiast dedicated to building high-quality, scalable applications.